Skip to main content

 In Alaska, the primary pattern is the breakdown of the upper ridge with a southeast flow.
 It can bring gusty winds and dry lightning to the interior of Alaska after a period of hot, dry weather.

-These are key words and catch phrases meteorologists typically use to describe critical fire weather growing and slowing patterns.
+The above descriptions include key words and catch phrases meteorologists typically use to describe critical fire weather growing patterns.
 These terms will often be used to explain weather patterns but are not exclusively used.
-The terminology will often be found in National Weather Service Area Forecast Discussion (AFD) and fire weather planning forecast discussions as well as predictive service 7-day outlook assessments.
+The terminology will often be found in National Weather Service Area Forecast Discussion (AFD) and fire weather planning forecast discussions as well as predictive service seven-day outlook assessments.

 Return to Top